 If you and your partner fancy heading over to mainland Europe for a few days, then head to one of the local airports and you could be in for a very pleasant suprise when it comes to flight costs.
 We're blessed with a number of very good low cost airlines that fly to an enormous number of destinations.
 A couple of examples :-

-- from Robin Hood Airport Doncaster-Shefield Airport ( about 30 minutes away) you can get to most places in Europe for between £20 and £50 with Thomsonfly.
+- from Robin Hood Airport Doncaster-Shefield Airport ( about 45 minutes away) you can get to many places in Europe with TUI Airways.

-- from East Midlands Airport ( about 40 minutes away ), fly with Ryanair at similar prices to most mainland European destinations or Ireland
+- from East Midlands Airport ( about 45 mnutes away ), fly with a number of airlines to most mainland European destinations or Ireland

 Approximately 3 hours after leaving Sheffield, you can be by the banks of the Seine planning a trip up the Eiffel Tower.